Install

 Use this for:

-There are two supported strategies.
+There are three supported strategies.

 python scripts/locate_text_ocr.py \